How AI Coding Agents Actually Generate CSS (And Why It's Always the Same)

 );

-The difference is not random.
-The Sailop skill injected specific constraints: use stone and amber palette, prefer borders over shadows, use monospace for UI labels, break grid symmetry for the featured tier.
-Every constraint narrows the token probability distribution toward a specific design direction.
+The difference is not luck.
+The skill injected concrete constraints: stone-and-amber palette, borders over shadows, monospace for UI labels, broken grid symmetry for the featured tier.
+Each constraint narrows the token distribution toward one direction.
+For more layouts that escape the three-identical-cards trap, see 15 anti-slop pricing page layouts.

 The Mathematics of Constraint vs Randomness

-To formalize why constraints work better than temperature, consider the space of all possible CSS outputs for a given component.
+To formalize why constraints beat temperature, picture the space of all possible CSS outputs for one component.

 Design space visualization: